- What to Do if You Experience an Emergency

 We know it’s scary to talk about, but it’s 100% essential to have a plan in place if you experience a medical emergency with your Rover dog and can’t reach the pet owner.
 Be proactive and ask the pet owner to make sure their emergency contact information is up to date on Rover—before they leave town or head out for the day.
 Here’s how they do that:

 - From Rover.com, they can get to their profile by selecting their name in the upper right corner.
 From there, select Profile.

 - Scroll to the bottom of the page to enter emergency contact information.

 We’ll provide that information to you at the start of each service, so you have it all in one convenient place.
 Of course, if you experience a health or safety issue, make sure to also call our Trust & Safety team at 0808 169 8525, and we’ll help you through it.

 If your Rover dog will also interact with kids or other dogs (including dogs from different families), take a few extra precautions to make sure everything goes safely.

 - How will you ensure that the dogs gets along?
 Will they meet before the stay or walk?

-- How will you let every client know what other pets are in your care at the same time?
+- How will you let every owner know what other pets are in your care at the same time?